Last updated: March 15, 2023

 Minimum business taxes still apply during the process of dissolution, so make sure you factor that into your plans.

-North Carolina LLC Articles of Dissolution finally dissolve your business entity.
-You must file Articles of Dissolution with the North Carolina Secretary of State, Corporations Division by filing the dissolution form you can download on their website.
+File Articles of Dissolution with the North Carolina Secretary of State, Corporations Division, by filing the dissolution form you can download on their website.

 The Articles of Dissolution for your limited liability company have to contain the business name, mailing address, effective date, the name and address of the registered agent, and the signature of a manager or member.
 The filing fee is $30.

-After you have filed the Articles of Dissolution, make sure to send copies to all involved parties, including your local county clerk's office, the Internal Revenue Service (IRS), and the North Carolina Department of Revenue.
+After you file Articles of Dissolution, make sure to send copies to all involved parties, including your local county clerk's office, the Internal Revenue Service (IRS), and the North Carolina Department of Revenue.

 FAQs

-In North Carolina, business owners can file Articles of Dissolution online by searching for "Submit a Filing to an Existing Entity" on the North Carolina SOS website and then uploading a PDF Filing.
+You can dissolve an LLC in NC online.
+Download and submit the Articles of Dissolution online by searching for "Submit a Filing to an Existing Entity" on the North Carolina SOS website and then uploading a PDF Filing.

 How Long Does It Take To Dissolve an LLC in North Carolina?

-Dissolving a North Carolina LLC takes up to ten business days.
-The documents processed by the Secretary of State and filed with the county register of deeds will be processed in the order they are received.
+It takes up to 10 business days to dissolve an LLC in North Carolina.
+The documents processed by the North Carolina Secretary of State, Corporations Division, and filed with the county register of deeds will be processed in the order they are received.

 How Much Does It Cost to Dissolve an LLC in North Carolina?